cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 So far so good.
 We now understand how a library within a `dependent_project` is able to use the library from the `core_project` after a `find_package` call.
 Now is a great time to figure out how these export files are actually created as well as how the header files and all the binary files land into the install folder in the first place.

-We'll actually follow the diagram that we've just introduced in reverse, starting at the bottom and making it all the way to its top.
+We'll actually follow the diagram that we've just introduced, but in reverse, starting at the bottom and making it all the way up to its top.

 ### Project skeleton for `core_project`

 Before we learn how to to install the project we will have to define it so that this example does not get too abstract.
 We've already done very similar things before, so feel free to refer to the [CMake](cmake.md) tutorial if we rush too fast over some details here.

 Let's start with the C++ code.
-For the sake of our example, our `some_library` library has a single function `PrintHello` that is declared in a header file:
+For the sake of our example, our `some_library` has a single function `PrintHello` that is declared in a header file `some_library.hpp`:

 `core_project/core_project/some_library.hpp`: